Pebble minimization: the last theorems: Introduction

 \subsubsection{Optimization of pebble transducers.}

 Given a \kl{$k$-pebble transducer} computing a function $f$, a very natural problem is to compute the least possible $1 \le \ell \le k$ such that $f$ can be computed by an \kl{$\ell$-pebble transducer}.
 Furthermore, we can be interested in effectively building an \kl{$\ell$-pebble transducer} for $f$.
-Both questions are open, but they are meaningful in practice.
-Indeed, they ask whether we can optimize the recursion height (i.e. the running time) of a program.
+Both questions are open, but they are meaningful since they ask whether we can optimize the recursion height (i.e. the running time) of a program.

 \AP It is easy to observe that if $f$ is computed by a \kl{$k$-pebble transducer}, then $|f(u)| = \bigO(|u|^k)$.
-It was first conjectured in the literature that the minimal recursion height $\ell$ of $f$ (i.e. the least possible $\ell$ such that $f$ can be computed by an \kl{$\ell$-pebble transducer}) was exactly the least possible $\ell$ such that $|f(u)| = \bigO(|u|^{\ell})$.
+It was first claimed in a LICS 2020 paper that the minimal recursion height $\ell$ of $f$ (i.e. the least possible $\ell$ such that $f$ can be computed by an \kl{$\ell$-pebble transducer}) was exactly the least possible $\ell$ such that $|f(u)| = \bigO(|u|^{\ell})$.
 However, Boja\'nczyk recently disproved this statement in \cite[Theorem 6.3]{bojanczyk2022transducers}: the function $\intro*\isqK : u_1 \# \cdots \# u_n \mapsto (u_1\#)^n \cdots (u_n\#)^n$ can be computed by a \kl{$3$-pebble transducer} and is such that $|\isqK(u)| = \bigO(|u|^2)$, but it cannot be computed by a \kl{$2$-pebble transducer}.
+Other counterexamples were given in \cite{nguyen2023revisiting} using different proof techniques.
 Therefore, computing the minimal recursion height of $f$ is believed to be hard, since this value not only depends on the output size of $f$, but also on the word combinatorics of this output.